 More information about Uruguay is available on the Uruguay Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Uruguay declared independence in 1825, and then secured independence in 1828, following a three-year conflict with Brazil and the dissolution of its federation with Argentina.
+The Oriental Republic of Uruguay declared independence in 1825, and secured it in 1828, following a three-year conflict with the Empire of Brazil and the dissolution of its federation with Argentina.
 The United States and Uruguay established diplomatic relations in 1867.
-The relationship between the United States and Uruguay is strong.
-The two countries share important values, including a commitment to democracy, rule of law, sound economic policies, strong labor rights, environmental protection, investment in people, the desire to see the peaceful resolution of disputes between nations, and a commitment to the multilateral system.
+Today the relationship between the United States and Uruguay is as strong as ever, based on a shared commitment to democracy, human rights, and rule of law.

-The country has historically served as a consensus builder and mediator in international institutions.
-Uruguay is one of the top per capita contributors to United Nations peacekeeping and the single greatest contributor of peacekeeping forces among countries in Latin America.
-The United States values Uruguay’s contributions to improving security in the Democratic Republic of the Congo, the Golan Heights, and other locations throughout the world.
-The United States has given $28.5 million in training and equipment to support Uruguay’s peacekeeping missions since 2008.
+Uruguay has historically served as a consensus builder and mediator in international institutions.
+The country is consistently in the top 20 contributors of uniformed (military and police) peacekeepers to UN peacekeeping operations and the largest contributor among countries in Latin America.
+The United States values Uruguay’s participation as a contributor of troops, experts, police, and staff officers dedicated to improving security in the Democratic Republic of the Congo, the Golan Heights, and other locations throughout the world.
+Since 2008, the United States has provided over $35 million in training and equipment to build Uruguay’s capacity to support peacekeeping operations through the Global Peace Operations Initiative (GPOI), including vehicles, improvised explosive device (IED) jammers, helicopters, and night vision devices.

 U.S.-Uruguay Bilateral Economic Relations

-Uruguay and the United States have signed numerous agreements to strengthen economic cooperation between both countries.
+Uruguay’s strategic location in the center of Mercosur’s wealthiest and most populated region and its special import regimes, such as free trade zones and free trade ports, make it a well-situated distribution center for U.S. goods into the region.
+Approximately 165 U.S.-owned companies operate in Uruguay and employ directly or indirectly about 30,000 workers.
+Uruguay has welcomed back U.S. air carriers under the existing U.S.-Uruguay Open Skies Agreement, with several U.S. carriers relaunching nonstop flights during Uruguay’s peak season.
+Uruguay and the United States have signed numerous agreements to strengthen bilateral economic cooperation.
 In 2002, Uruguay and the United States created a Joint Commission on Trade and Investment, which was superseded by a Trade and Investment Framework Agreement in 2007.
-Under both instruments, Uruguay and the United States have signed several agreements including: an Open Skies agreement, a Bilateral Investment Treaty, a Science and Technology agreement, a Customs Mutual Assistance agreement, and a Memorandum of Understanding on Renewable Energy and Energy Efficiency and Small and Medium Enterprises.
+Under both instruments, Uruguay and the United States have signed agreements including: an Open Skies Agreement, a Bilateral Investment Treaty, a Science and Technology agreement, a Customs Mutual Assistance agreement, and a Memorandum of Understanding on Renewable Energy and Energy Efficiency and Small and Medium Enterprises.
 In November 2018, a bilateral Social Security Totalization Agreement went into force.
-The agreement enables U.S. and Uruguayan citizens who have divided their careers between both countries to combine the periods of social security coverage earned in each country.

 Uruguay’s Membership in International Organizations

-Uruguay and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and the World Trade Organization.
+Uruguay and the United States belong to many of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, Inter-American Development Bank, and the World Trade Organization.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.